arunsethuraman/ima2p/README.md

 mpirun –np 5 IMa2p  -hn 2 <other IMa2 command line options>

+For instructions on compilation on a multi-core Windows PC using a Linux Emulator (eg. Cygwin), please refer to the user manual.

 4. Information in the Output files: Differences  from IMa2:
 a)	Main output file:   In addition to information on swapping rates between chains, the output file summarizes the swapping rate between processors.
 b)	*.ti file – if you have set genealogies to be saved into separate *.ti files, these will be created for each processor, but the sampled genealogies will be saved only on the head node.
 This file will be named *.ti.